Communicate outside the container

 Balena currently exposes port 80 for web forwarding.
 To enable web forwarding on a specific device, navigate to the device's actions tab on the balenaCloud dashboard and select the Enable a public URL for this device button.
 For more information about device URLs see the Device Management Page

 Running a server listening on port 80 with public device URL enabled will allow you to serve content from the device to the world.
-Here is an example of an express.js server which will serve to the devices URL.
+Here is an example of an express.jsarrow-up-right server which will serve to the devices URL.

 Using DNS resolvers in your container

-In the balena host OS dnsmasq is used to manage DNS since balenaOS 1.1.2.
-This means that if you have dnsmasq or other DNS resolvers such as bind9 running in your container, it can potentially cause problems because they usually try to bind to 0.0.0.0, which interferes with the host dnsmasq.
+In the balena host OS dnsmasqarrow-up-right is used to manage DNS since balenaOS 1.1.2.
+This means that if you have dnsmasq or other DNS resolvers such as bind9arrow-up-right running in your container, it can potentially cause problems because they usually try to bind to 0.0.0.0, which interferes with the host dnsmasq.
 To get around this, you need to add bind-interfaces to your dnsmasq configuration in your container or make sure your server only binds to external IPs, and there shouldn't be conflicts anymore.

 Storage